-Keep in mind that application forms (especially in a global hiring environment) need to be sensitive to the rules, regulations and norms of both the country your company is located in, and also where your candidates are applying from.
+Remember that application forms (especially in a global hiring environment) must be sensitive to the rules, regulations, and norms of the country your company is in and where your candidates are applying from.

-For some countries, it is very normal to ask for a photo of the candidate as a part of the application process, and other places this would be frowned upon, or even illegal.
-The same goes for asking for salary information, as well as gender, disability and other accommodation information.
+For some countries, it is very typical to ask for a photo of the candidate as a part of the application process, and in other places, this would be frowned upon or even illegal.
+The same goes for asking the candidate to disclose salary and gender, disability, and other accommodation information.
 Need to ask EEOC questions?
-Use the EEOC questionnaire, instead of the application form.
+Use the EEOC questionnaire instead of the application form.

 If you need to ask about sensitive information such as salary, consider making these answers private - so they're only visible to certain users of your account.

 Stay tuned to your company's industry, location, culture & candidate pool regulations.